Rugby World Cup 2023 Betting Offers – France

 World Cup Format and Venues

-The first fixture will take place in the Stade de Fance on the opening Friday between hosts France and another team.
+The first fixture will take place at Stadium Australia (Sydney) on the opening Friday between hosts France and another team.
 The final will take place on the final Saturday in the same stadium.

 During the pool stage teams can win 4 points for a win and two points for a draw.
 In addition to this teams can earn an additional bonus point for achieving four or more tries in a game, this applies to both winning and losing teams should both teams score 4+.
 Any team that loses by 7 or less points will also receive a bonus point.
 The possible points scoring is therefore as follows: